Manuel-7tin/Python-course-projects/8_caeser_cipher/README.md

 While this program is functional, there is always room for improvement.

-Thank you for checking out my Rock paper scissors game, and I hope you find it as fun and entertaining as I did while creating it!
+Thank you for checking out my Caeser cipher program, and I hope you find it as fun and entertaining as I did while creating it!